Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 Sometimes they drop foliage after blooming, other times they are giving up the ghost.

-You’ll know in a month or two if it’s toast or there is new life ready to spring back.
+Youโll know in a month or two if itโs toast or there is new life ready to spring back.

 That said, insufficient light can produce faded versions of the original colors.

-Yes.
-But first be sure that the plant is not patent protected so you know it is legal to do so.
+Yes, you can grow poinsettias from cuttings.
+First, be sure that the plant is not patent protected so you know it is legal to do so.

 Resources